Mormons Building Bridges

 Mormons Building Bridges is a decentralized grassroots group composed primarily of members of the Church of Jesus Christ of Latter-day Saints (LDS Church) who seek to improve the attitudes between members of the LDS Church and the LGBT community.

+Overview

 They facilitate communication and organizational efforts that help their gay members and friends to feel welcome within their church congregations and supported in their life’s path, focusing on ameliorating the experiences of LGBTQIA Mormon youth in hopes of decreasing the rates of their homelessness and suicides.
 MBB states they are not sponsored by nor do they represent the LDS Church.

 History

 MBB was founded in 2012 by Erika Munson, Kendall Wilcox and Bianca Morrison Dillard.
 The first official act of the group was to march in the Salt Lake City Gay Pride Parade on June 3, 2012.
 Subsequently, Mormons Building Bridges was named Utahns of the Year by The Salt Lake Tribune on January 10, 2013.